HIV Shared Care

+Outcomes for people living with HIV infection have improved greatly over the last 20 years associated with the success of antiretroviral therapy (ART).
+Around half of the HIV care in Australia is provided in general practice, however, most patients consult a variety of doctors for their care, including GPs, sexual health and other medical specialists.
 Available data suggest that GP and specialist HIV care is fairly consistent with good outcomes.
 However, there remains considerable uncertainty around ‘shared care’ – a model of care in which a patient sees a GP and a specialist.
-The purpose of these resources is to provide guidance regarding recommended monitoring and preventative health for patients with HIV and the utilisation of a comprehensive GP Management Plan for HIV shared care.
+The purpose of this resource is to provide guidance regarding recommended monitoring and preventative health for patients with HIV and the utilisation of a comprehensive GP Management Plan for HIV shared care.

 Discover our events calendar, featuring impactful health conferences and educational gatherings.
 Join health professionals, researchers, and community organisations in HIV, BBV, sexual health and other health fields.
 Explore our calendar to find engaging opportunities tailored to your interests and professional development.